Hypnotize U

 "Hypnotize U" is a song by American band N.E.R.D., released on October 16, 2010, as the second single off their fourth studio album, Nothing.
-It was produced by the Neptunes and Daft Punk.
+It was produced by Daft Punk.

 Music video

 A music video for "Hypnotize U" was filmed.
 It was released on November 2, 2010.
 It shows the group's frontman Pharrell at a mansion with a group of beautiful women, who act as though hypnotized by him.